Abar23/CSE5542/Projects/Assignment3/README.md

 .
 ```

-The image above is the l-system generated from "Personal Grammar.txt".
-Below, is the definition of this
-l-system using the previously defined input file layout.
+To illustrate the above formate, here is the definition for "Personal Grammar.txt":

 ```
 6 <- Number of generations